hamaluik/blog.hamaluik.ca/posts/2011-12-03-solving-equations-using-the-newton-raphson-method.md

     3	0.271	0.000
     Total process took 0.003000 seconds!

-As you can see, the value of _x_ that solved the above equation to an accuracy of better than 0.001 in 3 ms!
+As you can see, the value of $x$ that solved the above equation to an accuracy of better than 0.001 in 3 ms!
 Note: it probably took even less time that that, but my system clock might not be that accurate / printing to the screen is a relatively slow business.
-In case you're curious, an _x_ value of 0.271 will make the above equation equal 0.
+In case you're curious, an $x$ value of 0.271 will make the above equation equal 0.

 Pretty neat huh?